Jeff-EunKee-Kim/expense_app/README.md

-# expense_app
+# Expense managing app

-A practice Flutter app
+A simple expense managing app that displays the usage of your expenses over the week.